wangsha/docker-sentry/README.md

 $ docker run -it --rm --link sentry-postgres:postgres --link sentry-redis:redis sentry upgrade
 ```

-Use it in a playbook as follows:
+Use it in a playbook as follows after manual upgrade:
 Case 1: assuming you already have sentry and postgres running in docker containers:
 ```yaml
 - hosts: 'servers'